appium/appium-mac2-driver/README.md

 Base64-encoded content of the recorded media file if `remotePath` parameter is falsy or an empty string.

+### macos: screenshots

+Retrieves a screenshot of each display available to macOS.

+#### Returns

+A dictionary where each key contains a unique display identifier and values are dictionaries with following items:
+- `id`: Display identifier
+- `isMain`: Whether this display is the main one
+- `payload`: The actual PNG screenshot data encoded to base64 string

 ## Application Under Test Concept